MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 - Stress testing
 - Integrating new code

-The AddressSanitizer is a compiler and runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
-The [`/fsanitize=address`](../build/reference/fsanitize.md) compiler option is a powerful alternative to both [`/RTC`](../build/reference/rtc-run-time-error-checks.md) and [`/analyze`](../build/reference/analyze-code-analysis.md).
+AddressSanitizer, originally [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany), is a powerful alternative to both [`/RTC` (Runtime error checks)](../build/reference/rtc-run-time-error-checks.md) and [`/analyze` (Static analysis)](../build/reference/analyze-code-analysis.md).
 It provides run-time bug-finding technologies that use your existing build systems and existing test assets directly.

-Projects can enable the AddressSanitizer by setting a project property, or by using one extra compiler option: **`/fsanitize=address`**.
-The new option is compatible with all levels of optimization and configurations of x86 and x64, but it's incompatible with [edit-and-continue](/visualstudio/debugger/edit-and-continue-visual-cpp), [incremental linking](../build/reference/incremental-link-incrementally.md), and [`/RTC`](../build/reference/rtc-run-time-error-checks.md).
+AddressSanitizer is integrated with the Visual Studio project system, the CMake build system, and the IDE.
+Projects can enable AddressSanitizer by setting a project property, or by using one extra compiler option: **`/fsanitize=address`**.
+The new option is compatible with all levels of optimization and configurations of x86 and x64.
+However, it's incompatible with [edit-and-continue](/visualstudio/debugger/edit-and-continue-visual-cpp), [incremental linking](../build/reference/incremental-link-incrementally.md), and [`/RTC`](../build/reference/rtc-run-time-error-checks.md).

-The AddressSanitizer is integrated with the Visual Studio project system, the CMake build system, and the IDE.

-Microsoft's AddressSanitizer technology enables integration with the Visual Studio IDE.
+Starting in Visual Studio 2019 version 16.9, Microsoft's AddressSanitizer technology enables integration with the Visual Studio IDE.
 The functionality can optionally create a crash dump file when the sanitizer finds a bug at runtime.
-If you set the `ASAN_SAVE_DUMPS=MyFileName.dmp` environment variable before you run your program, a crash dump file gets created with extra metadata for efficient [post-mortem debugging](#crash-dumps) of **precisely diagnosed bugs**.
+If you set the `ASAN_SAVE_DUMPS=MyFileName.dmp` environment variable before you run your program, a crash dump file gets created with extra metadata for efficient [post-mortem debugging](#crash-dumps) of precisely diagnosed bugs.
 These dump files make extended use of the AddressSanitizer easier for:

 - Local machine testing,
 - On-premise distributed testing, and
 - Cloud-based workflows for testing.

-### Installing the AddressSanitizer
+### Install the AddressSanitizer

-The AddressSanitizer is installed by default with C++ workloads in the Visual Studio Installer.
-However, if you're upgrading from an older version of Visual Studio 2019, you'll need to use the Installer to enable ASan support after the upgrade:
+The AddressSanitizer IDE integration and libraries get installed by default with C++ workloads in the Visual Studio Installer.
+However, if you're upgrading from an older version of Visual Studio 2019, use the Installer to enable ASan support after the upgrade:

 :::image type="content" source="media/asan-installer-option.png" alt-text="Visual Studio Installer screenshot highlighting the C++ AddressSanitizer component":::